srid/ema-template/README.md

 To develop with full IDE support in Visual Studio Code, follow these steps:

+(Note that plain `cabal` also works.
+Nix is not strictly required.
+For best experience, install Ghcid and run `ghcid -T :main` instead of `bin/run`)

 - [Install Nix](https://nixos.org/download.html) & [enable Flakes](https://nixos.wiki/wiki/Flakes)
 - Run `nix-shell --run haskell-language-server` to sanity check your environment
 - Open the repository [as single-folder workspace](https://code.visualstudio.com/docs/editor/workspaces#_singlefolder-workspaces) in Visual Studio Code